You have up to one (1) month following the date of publication of an article or the broadcast of a news story/program to file a complaint.

 5. Contesting a decision

-A decision of the Complaints Committee can be appealed to the Appeal Committee, which may uphold or overrule it in whole or in part.
+A decision of the Complaints Committee can be appealed to the Appeals Committee, which may uphold or overrule it in whole or in part.
 In any event, it will render the appropriate decision.
 It will not, however, substitute its own appraisal of the facts for that of the Complaints Committee, unless there has been a substantive error.

 The appeal must be submitted online within 30 days after the decision is transmitted.
 The Council requires a clear and succinct statement of the grounds for the appeal.
 That statement must not contain any new matter of complaint and must pertain to the matters raised in the initial proceedings.
 The appeal cannot be merely a comment on or general criticism of the decision.
-The decisions of the Appeal Committee are final.
+The decisions of the Appeals Committee are final.